-BUSN 1273 Intro to Operations Management

-Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement test scores and BUSN 1103 Introduction to Business.
+BUSN 1273 Intro to Operations Management 3 credits 3 class hours F Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement test scores and BUSN 1103 Introduction to Business.
 The focus of this course is on operations planning and management with particular emphasis on service industries.
 The characteristics of the industrial enterprise, the process of forecasting needs and making material procurement decisions, the growing importance of Supply Chain Management, the challenges of enterprise organization, facility design, product design, process mapping and improvement and automation are discussed along with techniques for analyzing and improving productivity.
 It is a necessary introduction to the processes used to manage and supervise business operations.

-BUSN 1303 Business Mathematics

-Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement scores.
+BUSN 1303 Business Mathematics 3 credits 3 class hours F Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement scores.
 This course covers mathematics applied to problems in a business environment in areas such as marketing, accounting, finance, retailing, statistics, financial reporting, inventory, banking, and graphics.
 Problem solving exercises encourage students to make effective business and financial decisions based on mathematical computations.
 Other activities include reading, interpreting, and drawing conclusions from data tables in order to solve business problems and monitor issues related to business productivity.
 Students use authentic business documents, such as spreadsheets, databases, and financial reports to solve business problems.

-BUSN 1423 Principles of Accounting I

-Prerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement scores.
-This course presents the fundamentals of accounting theory, principles and terminology.
-Students are introduced to double-entry bookkeeping for proprietorships and partnerships.
+BUSN 1423Principles of Accounting I3 credits3 class hoursFPrerequisite: DMTH 1083 Intermediate Algebra with a grade of "C" or better or equivalent placement scores.This course presents the fundamentals of accounting theory, principles and terminology.
+Students areintroduced to double-entry bookkeeping for proprietorships and partnerships.

-Prerequisite: BUSN 1423 Principles of Accounting I with a grade of "C" or better.
-A continuation of BUSN 1423, this course completes the basics of accounting theory, principles, and terminology.
+BUSN 1433Principles of Accounting II3 credits3 class hoursSPrerequisite:BUSN 1423 Principles of Accounting I with a grade of "C" or better.
+A continuation of BUSN1423, this course completes the basics of accounting theory, principles, and terminology.
 Emphasis is given to financial statements and analysis.

-BUSN 1453 Human Resource Management 3 credits 3 class hours

-Prerequisite: BUSN 1103 Introduction to Business.
-This course addresses contemporary problems in human resource management using a systems approach that examines the many interdependencies affecting personnel decision-making, both from the organization's internal and external environments.
+BUSN 1453 Human Resource Management 3 credits 3 class hours F This course addresses contemporary problems in human resource management using a systems approach that examines the many interdependencies affecting personnel decision-making, both from the organization's internal and external environments.
 Topics include the following human resource decision areas: planning, staffing, employee development, compensation and benefits, employee and labor relations.
 Emphasis is placed on measuring the effectiveness of human resource management programs.

-BUSN 2033 Legal Environment of Business

-Prerequisite: BUSN 1103 Introduction to Business.
-An introduction to the legal system and its common law origin, this course emphasizes basic concepts of the judicial system, law of torts, contracts, and the Uniform Commercial Code that applies to business transactions.
+BUSN 2033Legal Environment of Business3 credits3 class hoursSPrerequisite:BUSN 1103 Introduction to Business.
+An introduction to the legal system and its common law origin, this course emphasizes basic concepts of the judicial system, law of torts, contracts, and the Uniform Commercial Code that applies to business transactions.3 credits3 class hoursS